nicklasb/Controller/README.md

 ### Component config

 #### LVGL configuration
 (320) Maximal horizontal resolution to support by the library.
 (480) Maximal vertical resolution to support by the library.
     Color depth.
 (16: RGB565)  --->
+*It is a multicolor display*

 #### LVGL ESP Drivers
 ##### LVGL TFT Display controller